+A fire pit is a place where friends and family gather to cook food, share stories, sing songs, and more.
 With so many memories made around the fire pit, it makes sense to put one in if you have the space for it.

-To do that, you will need the right type of high-heat paint, and Rust-Oleum is the one for the job.
+But ordinary spray paints will not do that well.
+You will need to apply the right type of high-heat paint to the fire pit, and Rust-Oleum is one of the safest options for the job.

-Rust-Oleum High Heat Paint is designed to be applied to the outside of grills or fire pits that can withstand up to 1200 degrees F.
+Rust-Oleum High Heat Paint is designed to be applied to the outside of barbecue grills or fire pits that can withstand up to 1200 degrees F.

 What's Here in the Article: